MrCMS/MrCMS/README.md

 *   Themes - override standard views
 *   Multi-site capability - run multiple domains through one set of files & admin system
 *   ACL
-*   Webpage import and export�
+*   Webpage import and export
 *   Site duplication button to duplicate a website quickly
-*   Azure support for SQL, Caching and Lucene
+*   Azure support

 ## Release History

-### 0.5.1 - February 2016
+## 0.5.1 - September 2016

-*   Better Azure Support - swapped out old Azure caching for Redis cache
+*   Swapped out old Azure caching for Redis cache
 *   Brought in the concept of a staging URL and staging Robots.txt - this allows us to use Azure Deployment Slots
-*   Rewrite of the task execution system so that tasks are system wide rather than site specific.
-Tasks can now be enabled or disabled.
-This is a breaking change and tasks should be updated to disable site filters for any multisite websites.
 *   Message queue now allows attachments
 *   The Mr CMS admin logo can now be swapped out through System Settings - Site Settings
 *   Removed Self Execute Tasks which uses HostingEnvironment.QueueBackgroundWorkItem due to unreliability of execution.
 Instead use external task system to poll the task executor URL.
-*   Fixed: Empty writes to the universal search index
-*   Fixed: Issue with the close icon on the inline widget editing
-*   Fixed: 404s were returning 404 status but with a blank response.
-Fixed to return 404 HTML.

-## 0.5.1 - September 2016
-#### Required changes in upgrade from 0.5.0.*

 *   Files are moved off disk for use with Azure websites scaling and deployment slots
 *   Settings are migrated back to the database.
 Note: Remove unused .json files from App_Data/Settings.
 Settings will auto migrate but issues may occur if unused .json files are in the directory
 *   Message templates moved back to database